JBS S.A.

 Climate-related Scenarios Analysis Conducted

-The company has conducted a climate scenario analysis for its Brazilian value chain, considering the RCP 4.5 and RCP 8.5 scenarios.
-However, it does not mention its plan to expand its analysis to more regions where it operates.
+The company conducted a climate scenario analysis for its Brazilian value chain in 2021, considering RCP 4.5 and RCP 8.5 scenarios.
+However, there is no indication of plans to extend this analysis to other geographic locations.

 1/1